-The country most famous for Waffles is Belgium which boasts over a dozen regional recipes for waffles.
-The English word “waffle” first appeared in 1725, which was directly derived from the Flemish word ‘wafle’.
-The waffle itself goes much further back in history to the 9th and 10th centuries.
-This marked the period when the first communion wafer irons (fer à hosties/hostiezers) were invented.
-Generally these communion wafer irons depicted Jesus and his crucifixion.
-Simultaneously, wafer irons called “moule a oublies” were used to create larger but more trivial Biblical scenes or simple, emblematic designs.
+The country most famous for Waffles is Belgium where there are over a dozen regional recipes for Belgian waffles.
+In England “the waffle” first appeared in 1725, directly derived from the Flemish word ‘wafle’.
+The waffle goes back much further: to the 9th and 10th centuries.
+This was when the first communion wafer irons (fer à hosties/hostiezers) were invented.
+Generally, these communion wafer irons depicted Jesus and his crucifixion.
 The irons were almost always round.
 Early recipes for oublies were composed of flour and water.
-But after the Crusades, flavorings like orange blossom water and honey were added.
+After the Crusades, flavorings like orange blossom water and honey were added.
 They became so popular that there was even a Guild made up of Oubliers founded in 1270.
-They not only produced oublies, they also made other light pastries and finally waffles
+They not only produced oublies, they also made other light pastries and finally waffles.

-For centuries after, they grew and grew in popularity but they were relatively expensive, especially those made with sugar.
+Waffles were relatively expensive, especially those made with sugar.
 When Caribbean sugar became widely available in Europe, sugar prices were cut in half and waffle recipes took off.
-Dutch, Belgian, German and French versions of waffles spread throughout England and America.
+Dutch, Belgian, German, and French versions of waffles spread throughout England and America.
 Waffle parties, known as ‘wafel frolics’ were held as early as 1744 in New Jersey but the Dutch had already established waffles in New Amsterdam (New York City) even before that.

 Buttermilk Waffles with Blueberries